Keeping the streets clean

 Fly-tipping can be dangerous and hazardous to the public.
 It can also pollute surrounding land and waterways and damage wildlife and ecosystems.
 It costs the council tax payer significant amounts of money to clear away.

 There are many different ways you can dispose of unwanted household goods.
 To find out more visit our waste and recycling webpages.

 Fly-tipping is illegal.
 Anyone caught fly-tipping waste is committing a serious criminal offence.
-Fly-tipping fines are up to £50,000 and/or 12 months' imprisonment in a Magistrates Court.
+Fly-tipping fines range from a £400 fixed penalty notice (reduced to £250 if paid within 10 days) up to £50,000 and/or 12 months imprisonment in a Magistrates Court.

 To report fly-tipping issues use our online form below: